ruby/did_you_mean/README.md

 Aside from the basic features above, the `did_you_mean` gem comes with experimental features.
 They can be enabled by calling `require 'did_you_mean/experimental'`.

-**Keep in mind that these experimental features should never be enabled in production as they would impact Ruby's performance and use some unstable Ruby APIs.**
+Note that **these experimental features should never be enabled in production as they would impact Ruby's performance and use some unstable Ruby APIs.**

-### Correcting an Instance Variable When It's Incorrectly Typed
+### Correcting an Instance Variable When It's Incorrectly Spelled

 ```ruby
 require 'did_you_mean/experimental'